Howdy! (Teenage Fanclub album)

-Howdy! is the seventh album by Scottish rock band Teenage Fanclub, released on 23 October 2000 through Columbia Records.
+Howdy! is the seventh studio album by Scottish rock band Teenage Fanclub, released on 23 October 2000 through Columbia Records.
 With the addition of keyboardist Finlay MacDonald, the band wrote new material, eventually debuting some of it live in early 1999.
 Following this, they recorded their next album at Rockfield Studios in Wales, as well as Astoria in London, between August 1999 and March 2000.
 Shortly afterwards, drummer Paul Quinn left the band and was replaced by Francis MacDonald.
 Howdy! is an Americana and power pop album, recalling the work of the Hollies.

 Howdy! received generally favourable from critics, with many praising the songwriting.
 The album reached number eight in Scotland and number 33 in the United Kingdom, where "I Need Direction" peaked at number 48.
 After signing to Columbia Records, Teenage Fanclub played a variety of festivals in Spain, Japan and the United Kingdom, leading up to the release of the album's lead single, "I Need Direction", in October 2000.
 That same month, the band toured the UK with support from Suckle.
 "Dumb Dumb Dumb" was released as the album's second single, coinciding with a tour of mainland Europe and a stint in the United States.
 Howdy! saw release in that territory in early 2002.

 Background and recording

 Teenage Fanclub released their sixth studio album Songs from Northern Britain through Creation Records in 1997, peaking at number three in the UK Albums Chart.
 All three of its singles – "Ain't That Enough", "I Don't Want Control of You" and "Start Again" – appeared on the UK Singles Chart, with "Ain't That Enough" peaking the highest at number 17.
 By the end of the year, former BMX Bandits keyboardist Finlay MacDonald formally joined Teenage Fanclub, having spent the previous six months on tour with them.
 Bassist Gerard Love said the band were in the planning stage for their next album; he said they wanted to record it across various studios in separate batches, in lieu of recording all of the songs in one location.

 In February 1999, the band revealed they were in the process of writing new material.
-They debuted several new songs at the Bowlie Weekender festival the following month.
+They debuted several new songs at the Bowlie Weekender festival the following month, and supported R.E.M. for two shows in the UK.
 Howdy! was recorded at Rockfield Studios in Wales between August 1999 and March 2000, with extra overdubs being done at the Astoria, a London-based studio in a boat owned by David Gilmour of Pink Floyd in February 2000.
 The band produced the sessions, while Nick Brine served as their engineer; they were assisted by engineers Lee Butler and Damon Iddens.
 They would record a few songs at a time, return home to Glashow to rehearse, and repeat the process.
 The recordings were mixed at Rockfield, before being edited by Steve Falone and mastered by Greg Calbi at Sterling Sound in New York City.